chobbledotcom/house-of-desserts/README.md

 ## Technical Information

-A website based on the [Chobble Template](https://git.chobble.com/chobble/chobble-template), written in Eleventy with MVP.css, built with Node on Github actions, and hosted on Neocities at https://house-of-desserts.co.uk.
+A website based on the [Chobble Template](https://git.chobble.com/chobble/chobble-template), written in Eleventy with MVP.css, built with Node on Github actions, and hosted on Bunny at https://www.house-of-desserts.co.uk.